UK Property Market Forecast

 Which Direction Will UK Home Prices Go?

 Residential home prices have been falling in London and Cambridge and price growth is weakening across southern England.
-It’s estimated that the income needed to buy a home now is £54,400 which is up £4500 in the last 3 years.
-The trend for first time buyers has been awful (shown in the purple dots in this chart below).
+It’s estimated during last year that income needed to buy a home now is £54,400 which is up £4500 in the last 3 years.
+The income and downpayment trend for first-time buyers was not good (shown in the purple dots in this chart below).

 Boris Johnson: Rolling Back Property Prices

-Boris Johnson has promised to roll back house prices.
-If the stamp duty is scrapped for homes under 500,000 it could bring a whole new pool of investment buyers and home buyers into the residential market.
+Boris Johnson promised to roll back house prices.
+If stamp duty scrapping for homes under 500,000 brought some relief.
 First time buyers would enjoy this, perhaps allowing them to give their notice to their rental landlords.

 As the UK’s political and business focus returns to domestic from International, the housing and rental property markets may start to look good for investors.